VAEL: Bridging Variational Autoencoders and Probabilistic Logic Programming: Data Efficiency: simplified setting

 \section{Data Efficiency: simplified setting}

+We compare VAEL and CCVAE discriminative, generative and reconstructive ability when varying the training size of \textit{2digit MNIST} dataset.
+As it can be seen in Figure \ref{fig:data_eff_graphs}, VAEL outperforms the baseline for all the tested sizes.
+In fact, with only $10$ images per pair VAEL already performs better than CCVAE trained with $100$ images per pair.

 To further investigate the performance gap between CCVAE and VAEL in the \textit{Data Efficiency} task \ref{sec:results}, we run an identical experiment in a simplified dataset with only three possible digits values: $0$, $1$ and $2$.
+The goal is to train CCVAE on a much larger number of images per pair, which is impractical in the $10$-digits setting, due to the combinatorial nature of the task.
 The dataset consists of $30,000$ images of two digits taken from the MNIST dataset \cite{lecun1998mnist}.
 We use 80\%, 10\%, 10\% splits for the train, validation and test sets, respectively.
 As for the $10$-digits dataset, each image in the dataset has dimension $28 \times 56$ and is labelled with the sum of the two digits.
 In Figure \ref{fig:data_eff_graph_3} we compare VAEL and CCVAE discriminative, generative and reconstructive ability when varying the training size.
+In this simplified setting, CCVAE requires around $2500$ images per pair to reach the accuracy that VAEL achieves trained with only $10$ images per pair.